acoo33/project1/README.md

   Jose Vilchez<br/>

 ## Project Description/Outline
-  Using the Open Beer Database and Census Database analyze Craft Beer across the US
+  Using the Open Beer Database and Census Database analyze Craft Beer production across the US.

 ## Research Question to Answer
   1) WHERE are US breweries located?<br/>